 A Verge Editor’s Pick: The most comfortable keyboard

 “I’ve been using the Surface keyboard and mouse for months now, and it’s so comfortable to use that I completely forgot about my struggle to find the perfect desktop keyboard and mouse,” writes Verge senior editor Tom Warren.
 “Microsoft has improved the key spacing,” he says, making the keyboard wider and more comfortable to navigate.

 Quick Pick: Best mid-range keyboard found in a Strategist writer’s hour of research

-After hearing how much people loved the extra space of the Craft, I decided to look for something that was a bit more spacious than my budget K830.
+After hearing how much people loved the extra space of the Logitech Craft (the first keyboard in this list), I decided to look for something that was a bit more spacious than my budget K830.
 I looked around Reddit at first, and one thread led me down a mechanical-keyboard tunnel where people were showing off keycaps that looked like Pokémon characters or Baby Yoda.
 I’d clearly dived deeper than I wanted to, so I headed to Amazon.
 After some clicking and skimming, I settled on the Logitech K780.
-Unlike my keyboard, it has a dedicated number pad, which is a much faster input if you’re working with a lot of numbers.
+Unlike my keyboard, it has a dedicated number pad.
 It can still connect to up to three devices, and it has a sweet little white gutter that is perfect for holding your tablet, smartphone, or just a pen.
 Once my K830 gives out on me, this will be my next keyboard.

 Ask a Cool Person: The best keyboard for Apple fans